TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 date: 2023-12-09
 ---

 Who doesn't know the feeling?
-It was thursday, almost 4 o'clock, so I decided to quickly switch to a new major version of [SpringBoot](https://spring.io/projects/spring-boot), only to end up wasting time on a trivial issue.
+It was Thursday, almost 4 o'clock, so I decided to quickly switch to a new major version of [SpringBoot](https://spring.io/projects/spring-boot), only to end up wasting time on a trivial issue.

 ## Necessary changes